-- Share the Story.
-In order for employees to get excited about company goals, they must understand why the goals are what they are with complete organizational alignment.
-As CEO, it’s your job to tell the story.
+For employees to get excited about company goals, they must understand why the goals are what they are with complete organizational alignment.
+As CEO, it's your job to tell the story.
 People remember stories, not numbers or out-of-context phrases.
-If your theme for the year is around customer retention, for example, tell a customer story that really hits home.
-It has to be memorable and give great context as to why the goal is important.
+If your theme for the year is customer retention, for example, tell a customer story that really hits home.
+It has to be memorable and give great context as to why the goal is essential.

-- Follow a Process.
 To achieve alignment of goals across the organization, there has to be a planning process that every department uses.
 It needs to be systematic, routine and drive the proper flow of information.
 For example, the exec team should plan first.
 Then, the company plan should be communicated to departments.
 Departments plan next.
 Finally, all plans should be shared across departments to work out dependencies and conflicting priorities.
-Plans should also be shared across the company so any priorities that are not aligned to the company plan can be challenged.
-The Plan Rhythm should happen the same way, for every team, every quarter.
+Plans should also be shared across the company so any priorities not aligned with the plan can be challenged.
+The Plan Rhythm should happen the same way for every team, every quarter.

-- Go for Extreme Clarity.
 No plan is complete without clear expectations.
-For every priority at every level, there should be precise Red Yellow Green success criteria.
-For example, if your goal is to “Implement the New ERP System,” everyone should be aligned around what is going to be considered success and failure of that goal.
+There should be precise Red Yellow Green success criteria for every priority at every level.
+For example, if your goal is to "Implement the New ERP System," everyone should be aligned around what will be considered the success and failure of that goal.
 It should be crystal clear.
-In this example, green might be: “All weekly reports are being pulled from the new ERP by end of quarter,” which is much more specific than “System implemented.”
+In this example, green might be: "All weekly reports are being pulled from the new ERP by the end of the quarter," which is much more specific than "System implemented."